The Current Wows and Woes of Silicon Valley – Big Tech, the Gig Economy and its Workers

 ISSN: 2628-278X

-The HCA Graduate Blog is currently welcoming contributions on all topics related to the coronavirus pandemic and American Studies.
-These may include, but are not limited to, the following aspects:
+The HCA Graduate Blog is welcoming contributions on all topics related to the United States and American Studies on a rolling basis.

 If you would like to contribute, send a short abstract of max.
 200 words to the editors at: hcagrads@hca.uni-heidelberg.de.